 View of Lake Albano

-Let us experience the history of Castel Gandolfo among the many churches and the ancient palaces of noble families such as the Savelli, or the Poniatowskj, the owners of a more recent defensive building with walls, towers and gates, some of which from the Roman age.
+Let us experience the history of Castel Gandolfo among the many churches and the ancient palaces of noble families such as the Savelli, or the Poniatowskj, the owners of a more recent defensive building with walls, towers and gates.

 La facciata del Palazzo Pontificio a Castel Gandolfo